Waiting for Godot

 By declaring himself at the mercy of his emotions, Vladimir takes another step in the direction of self-imposed servitude.

 Vladimir pulls up the trousers, looks at the leg, lets it go.
 Estragon almost falls.
+VLADIMIR The other.
+(Estragon gives the same leg.)
+The other, pig!
+(Estragon gives the other leg.)
+(2.233)

 Vladimir has assimilated notions of master and servant from watching Pozzo and Lucky.
 Notice which role he takes for himself in this implicit case (calling Estragon a "pig", as Pozzo does to Lucky) – as opposed to the role Vladimir takes later when explicitly playing pretend with Estragon.